jkrijthe/RSSL/README.md

 R Semi-Supervised Learning package
 ==================================

-This R package provides implementations of several semi-supervised learning methods, in particular, our of own work involving constraint based semi-supervised learning.
+This R package provides implementations of several semi-supervised learning methods, in particular, our own work involving constraint based semi-supervised learning.

 The package is still under development.
-Therefore, function names and interfaces are still subject to change.
+Therefore, function names and interfaces are subject to change.

 Installation Instructions
 =========================